fischeversenker/nestjs-test/blog-post.md

 For the `students/:id` endpoint we already made use of the `@Param()` decorator.
 For this new endpoint we use the similar `@Body()` decorator.
 This tells Nest to pass the request body to our handler.
 Once the body reaches our handler function it has already convienently been turned into a JS object and thus can easily be handled by us.
 We also state that we want to get a hold of the response object with the `@Res()` decorator.
 This decorator injects the underlying server framework's (`express` in this case) response object as opposed to a Nest wrapper (which we could get via `@Response()`). `Res` is imported from `@nestjs/common`, whereas the `Response` interface comes directly from `express`.
 We do this to be able to set the `Location` header...
 I wasn't able to find the Nest way of doing this.

 ## Try it out!
 Using a tool that enables us to send POST requests we can now test this new functionality of adding students.
 I decided to use Postman to do this.
-We first do a GET request to `http://localhost:3000/students` to be able to verify that we student we are about to add is not yet on the list.
+We first do a GET request to `http://localhost:3000/students` to be able to verify that the student we are about to add is not yet on the list.
 We will receive the same 10 students we received earlier.

-When we now trigger a POST request to `http://localhost:3000/students` and pass nothing as the request body we will receive the expected response with status code `400` that tells us that we did not send the correct data along with the request.
+When we now trigger an empty POST request to `http://localhost:3000/students` and pass nothing as the request body we will receive the expected response with status code `400` that tells us that we did not send the correct data along with the request.
 If we however send a JSON formatted valid student (according to our model definition at least) we will receive a "201 Created" that tells us that the student got added to the service's list of students.

+#### *valid student*
 ```json
 {
   "name": "Tina Tester",